BIIFSweden/LCI_Workshop/README.md

 To follow up on the examples presented in this workshop, download the code available on this GitHub page (you can do that by clicking on the green `<Code>` button above).
 In addition, you also have to download Fiji from the following [link](https://fiji.sc/).
 The installation of additional required plugins will be detailed in the following sections.

+:open_file_folder: You can find the datasets for this workshop located in [this shared drive](https://drive.google.com/drive/folders/1yFsiJsAXIVlkH5VHRr8m6Q82QgwxOeqR?usp=drive_link).

 :bookmark: **Tip**: To open an image in Fiji, go to `File > Open`.
 Then, browse the image of interest.
 If the Bio-Formats plugin interface appears, check the import options and press `OK`.

 :bookmark: **Tip**: You can open a script in Fiji by dragging and dropping a file in the main interface or through `Plugins > Macros > Edit...`.
 Then, browse the code to be used in each session.